Topics Map > Services > Teaching, Learning and Classrooms > Polling

 - Web conferencing participation/attendee log

-- Bb Collaborate Attendance – participants listed in Blackboard
+- Class Collaborate Attendance – participants listed in Blackboard Learn Original

-- Zoom integrated into Bb – the Attendance Report for CCC Timeclock - Software Install is located inside your Blackboard course site.
-It can also be accessed outside of Bb in the NDSU Zoom portal after the class session is over.
+- Zoom integrated into Bb Learn Original – the Attendance Report for CCC Timeclock - Software Install is located inside your Blackboard Learn course site.
+It can also be accessed outside of Bb Learn in the NDSU Zoom portal after the class session is over.